DarioSamo/redes_capa2fs/README.md

 ### mount
 *mount dir*

-Adds specified directory to shared directories
+Add directory to shared directories.

 ### unmount
 *unmount dir*

-Removes directory from shared directories.
+Remove directory from shared directories.

 ### getfile
 *getfile interface address remotepath localpath*

-Sends the request to download a file in the ‘remotepath’ to the ‘localpath’.
+Download a file from the ‘remotepath’ to the ‘localpath’.

-Starts downloading automatically as soon as the file information is returned.

 ### getdir
 *getdir interface address*

-Sends a request for all available files and their directories.
+Request the paths of all the files being shared inside the shared directories.